-The Program's goal is to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
-It is through this action that we will prepare graduates to be competent, caring and confident registered respiratory therapists.
-This goal is consistently monitored and results are shared with the program's Advisory Committee and administration.
+The A.S. in Respiratory Care aims to prepare graduates with demonstrated competence in the cognitive (knowledge), psychomotor (skills), and affective (behavior) learning domains of respiratory care practice as performed by registered respiratory therapists (RRTs).
+It is through this action that FSCJ prepares graduates to be competent, caring, and confident registered respiratory therapists that exceed employer expectations.

-- FSCJ’s Respiratory Care Program had the second lowest attrition rate in Florida (6.6%) among graduates from 2013-15.
+The program had the second lowest attrition rate in Florida (6.6%) among graduates from 2013-15.

-- 89% of the May 2017 graduating class earned the Registered Respiratory Therapist (RRT) Credential.
+89% of the May 2017 graduating class earned the Registered Respiratory Therapist (RRT) Credential.

-- Students commit to volunteer efforts such as the Fight to Breathe 5K Run and the American Lung Association’s Fight for Air Climb.
+Students commit to volunteer efforts such as the Fight to Breathe 5K Run and the American Lung Association’s Fight for Air Climb.
 In addition, students volunteer their time at local health fairs and events sponsored by the American Association for Respiratory Care and the Florida Society for Respiratory Care.

 The Respiratory Care program is affiliated with the following hospitals, which provide training for respiratory therapy students and networking connections for respiratory therapist jobs: Baptist Medical Center Downtown, Baptist Beaches, Baptist South, , Memorial Hospital, Mayo Clinic, St. Vincent’s Medical Center – Riverside, St. Vincent’s Medical Center – Southside, Specialty Hospital Jacksonville, UF Health Jacksonville, Wolfson Children’s Hospital.